COMP2113-game/Tic-tac-toe/README.md

 ### 1. Game Description

-In this project, a Tic-Tac-Toe game will be designed in which two players take turns to place a chess(O or X) to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares.
+In this project, a Tic-Tac-Toe game will be designed in which player and robot take turns to place a chess(O or X) to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares.
 The first one who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 <p align="center">
   <img width="400" src="image/1.png">